The Brighter Side of Online Dating

 Although the margins are small, people who meet in online relationships report being happier and staying together long than those who meet offline.
 Online dating gives you the option to pursue potential partners that you wouldn’t normally meet, matches you based on things you already have in common, and provides niche sites to increase your potential compatibility.

 Of course, there is going to be a normal amount of anxiety associated with any form of dating.
 Here’s another article I wrote about dating in general that you may also be helpful.

 Looking Outside Your Social Circles

-So, you love running but you’re too shy to join a club.
-You enjoy skiing, wine, and paint night with your friends but you’re too shy to talk to new people while you’re there.
-You’re working crazy hours to build your empire and you’re simply too busy to date, but you want that connection with someone.
+So, you love running, but you’re too shy to join a club.
+You enjoy skiing, wine, and painting night with your friends, but you’re too shy to talk to new people while you’re there.
+You’re working crazy hours to build your empire, and you’re simply too busy to date, but you want that connection with someone.
 All your friends are settled in relationships, so the pool of single people near you is quickly dwindling.
 You’re tired of being set up by friends and family members.

 How Are You Going To Meet New People?

 The men and women you see on dating sites most likely share the same circumstances you do when it comes to meeting new people.
 You can now swipe to your heart’s content in any free time you do have— standing in line at Starbucks, waiting for your kid to finish up at soccer practice, or in the bathroom (go ahead and laugh, but MiMedia reports that 69% of people admit to using their smartphones on the toilet— and that’s just the number that admits it!).

 There are even apps where the woman is the only one who can initiate a conversation for the shy guys and one app called Hinge that matches you with friends of friends, so you can check someone out with people you trust.